seahyinghang8/asst3/README.md

 #### Background: Representing Graphs ####

 The starter code operates on directed graphs, whose implementation you can find in `graph.h` and `graph_internal.h`.
+We recommend you begin by understanding the graph representation in these files.
 A graph is represented by an array of edges (both `outgoing_edges` and `incoming_edges`), where each edge is represented by an integer describing the id of the destination vertex.
 Edges are stored in the graph sorted by their source vertex, so the source vertex is implicit in the representation.
 This makes for a compact representation of the graph, and also allows it to be stored contiguously in memory.
 For example, to iterate over the outgoing edges for all nodes in the graph, you'd use the following code which makes use of convenient helper functions defined in `graph.h` (and implemented in `graph_internal.h`):

     for (int i=0; i<num_nodes(g); i++) {
       // Vertex is typedef'ed to an int.
 Vertex* points into g.outgoing_edges[]